-Access Tickets for Music Portrait of a Humble Disabled Samoan are priced at \$20.
+Access Tickets for Ā Mua are priced at \$20.
 Access tickets are available for anyone who might face barriers to attending shows because of disability or other access needs.
-You can book an Access Ticket by emailing access@festival.nz or calling Sameena on 04 830 7854.
+You can book an Access Ticket by emailing [\\access@festival.nz\\](mailto:access@festival.nz) or calling Sameena on 04 830 7854.